 How to Inspect Boat Fuel for Water Intrusion

-When water mixes with your boat’s fuel, it quickly leads to poor engine performance that stresses the motor.
+When water mixes with your boat’s fuel, it quickly leads to poor engine performance that stresses the motor and can cause damage to it if left unattended over time.

 Water suspended in fuel also clogs carburetors and fuel injectors, and can lead to “phase separation”, which is the forming of a gelatinous layer of water/ethanol within the fuel tank that needs to be removed.